Skip to Main Content

 Mapping lets you compare adjacent areas or areas surrounding a place of interest.
 Sometimes the comparisons you'll want to do will be quantitative.
 If you want to see if census tracts with high median incomes cluster together or if neighboring states with different approaches to labor laws have different unemployment rates, you are mapping quantitative data.

-In this exercise you will take quantitative data related to the felony drug arrest rates in the counties of the state of New York and map that data by joining an attribute table to a GIS layer.
-You'll use the field calculator to add a new kind of data to your attribute table, then change the symbology of the map to display this data.
+In this exercise you will take quantitative data related to the felony drug arrest rates in the counties of the state of New York and map that data by joining a table to a GIS layer.
+You'll use the field calculator to add a new kind of data to your table, then change the symbology of the map to display this data.

-For this map, I'll be using the basemap created in the first exercise, and a csv file that contains felony drug arrest statistics by county in 2012 from the New York State Division of Criminal Justice Services, and population information for 2012 from the New York State Department of Health
+For this map, I'll be using the basemap created in the first exercise, and a CSV file that contains felony drug arrest statistics by county in 2020 from the New York State Division of Criminal Justice Services.

 Data